Carrot Cake Flapjacks: Autumn in a Bliss Filled Bite

 Instructions

-- Melt the butter in a large saucepan over a gently heat with the syrup and sugar.
+- Melt the butter in a large saucepan over a gentle heat with the syrup and sugar.150 g unsalted butter, 3 tbsp golden syrup, 85 g light muscovado sugar

 - Allow to cool completely, then cut into twelve slices.